 - If you have any questions about your insurance benefits, we encourage you to call the member services number on the back of your insurance card for the most accurate information.

 If needed, a payment plan can be arranged to suit the patient’s budget.
-Our Patient Account Representatives are available in the offices to personally answer billing and insurance questions or you may call our billing office at 412-661-5500.
+We require surgery balances to be paid in full within four months of the surgery date.
+Our Patient Account Representatives are available in the offices to personally answer billing and insurance questions or you may call our billing office at 412-661-5500, option 2.